guidovezzoni/repofactory/README.md

                 location -> interfaceApi.getForecast(location);
 ```

-### 4) Define the single to subscribe to
+### 4) Define the `Single` to which subscribe
 ```
     public Single<ForecastResponse> getForecast(String location) {
         return weatherForecastRepo.get();
     }
 ```

-# Custom implementation
+# Custom implementations

-If any part of the architecture needs to be customised - either the network datasource or the cache or the repository itself - the `RepoFactory` class can be derived and its method overridden as required.
+If any part of the architecture needs to be customised for specific needs - either the network datasource or the cache or the repository itself - the `RepoFactory` class can be derived and its method overridden as required.
 See [RepoFactory.java](https://github.com/guidovezzoni/repofactory/blob/master/repofactory/src/main/java/com/guidovezzoni/repofactory/RepoFactory.java) for more info.

 # Gradle